 They are very effective for post cholecystectomy persistent diarrhea. it is probably the single most effective medication to control your diarrhea after GB removal.

 DON’T take these medications by yourself, ask your doctor about when and how to take them.

 Your doctor will prescribe cholestyramine in small doses at first (to avoid its side effects).

 - It is available in packets of powder (usually, 4 grams per dose), the starting dose is one packet per day.

 - Taken mixed with water or juice.

-- Your doctor may increase the dose on weekly intervals to achieve a response.
+- Your doctor may increase the dose at weekly intervals to achieve a response.

-- DO NOT Sip or held it in your mouth (as it can cause tooth discoloration or dental decay.
+- DO NOT Sip or hold it in your mouth (as it can cause tooth discoloration or dental decay.

 - It is taken one hour before or 4 to 6 hours after taking other medications (as it may interfere with their action).

 - Bloating and flatulence.